Autumn 2019 personal development courses

 Local television channel NVTV puts the spotlight on the now regional Take 5 campaign, which was first rolled out across the city of Belfast in 2015.
 The positive mental health campaign highlights 5 easy ways we can take to improve our emotional wellbeing everyday.
 Irene Sherry, co-chair of the Belfast Strategic Partnership’s Mental Health & Emotional Wellbeing Thematic Group, student Dominic Smyth and Jim Morgan Project Development Senior Officer from the Belfast Health Development Unit discuss the benefits of taking time out to look after your mental health.

 Read more about positive mental health and wellbeing

-Irene set up Bridge of Hope in 2001 as a department of Ashton Community Trust to assist people affected by the legacy of the conflict and to encourage better health and wellbeing.
-She is the head of the department and a senior manager at Ashton.
-She is a strong advocate and strategist in the field of mental health and suicide prevention in the city of Belfast.
+Irene set up Bridge of Hope in 2001 as a project of Ashton Community Trust to support people affected by the legacy of the conflict and to encourage better health and wellbeing.
+She is head of Ashton’s Health & Wellbeing department and a strong advocate and strategist in the field of mental health and suicide prevention in the city of Belfast.

-Lindsay has been Operations Manager at Bridge of Hope for over 5 and a half years.
+Lindsay is Operations Manager at Bridge of Hope.
 She is responsible for overseeing the day to day delivery of all Bridge of Hope services.
 She has extensive experience of working within the voluntary sector.

-Mary has been based at Bridge of Hope for the last 14 years.
-She manages the recruitment & delivery of all personal development training including accredited VTCT learning.
+Mary is Training Coordinator of Bridge of Hope and manages the recruitment & delivery of all personal and professional development training including accredited VTCT courses.
 She is a qualified life coach and therapist.

-Áine’s work focuses on developing Bridge of Hope’s conflict and legacy programmes especially the Transitional Justice Grassroots Toolkit partnership work with UU.
+Áine is Bridge of Hope’s Legacy Coordinator and her work focuses on developing & delivering conflict and legacy programmes especially the Transitional Justice Grassroots Toolkit partnership work with Ulster University.
 Her role also involves communications and research development.

 The venue and life coaching were both outstanding, very much worth my time and I feel I am becoming a more positive person.